ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-bubble-sort-in-ruby.markdown

 title: "Bubble Sort in Ruby"
 date: 2014-08-20 21:37:50 -0400
 comments: true
-categories: [sorting algorithms, ruby, computer science]
+categories: [sorting algorithms, computer science]
 ---

 *Sorting algorithms are rarely discussed in Ruby.
 Most sorting algorithm problems can be solved quite easily by using built-in Ruby methods.
 That being said, some people feel that it is important to understand the different sorting techniques available in computer science.
 Along those lines, here's a series of blog posts on sorting algorithms in Ruby!*